Who collects your data?

 Main Purposes of Processing Collected Personal Data

-We use your email address to send you newsletters every Wednesday, once every two weeks.
+We use your email address to send you newsletters, once every two weeks.

 We also may use your non-personally identifiable data (IP address, time spent on the website…) for analytical purposes, in order to enhance your experience on our website.